yogeshbdeshpande/draft-cca-rats-endorsements/draft-ydb-rats-cca-endorsements.md

 and automatically bound to the `comid.mkey` in the `measurement-map`.

 The raw measurement is encoded in a `digests-type` object in the `measurement-values-map`.
 The `digests-type` array MUST contain at least one entry.
 The `digests-type` array MAY contain more than one entry if multiple digests (obtained with different hash algorithms) of the same measured component exist.
-Refer below {{ex-cca-platform-refval}}.
+Refer below {{ex-cca-platform-refval-meas}}.

 #### CCA Platform Configuration